Find out what your rates are spent on and how they benefit the community and contribute to the overall Shire budget.

 The Shire uses rates to fund a range of essential services that help strengthen our community, protect the natural environment, foster local economic prosperity, and responsibly manage the community’s infrastructure and assets.

-Did you know rate revenue made up 49% of the total 2021-22 budget?
+Did you know rate revenue made up 64% of total budgeted operating revenue?
 The Shire works hard to leverage as much revenue from sources other than rates to minimise rate payments, including fees and charges and capital grants and contributions.